divinemanix/voidless/README.md

 # voidless
 da hood script

-## da hood script made a no knowlodge of lua
+## da hood script made person that has no knowlodge of lua but could be better